oMoStudio/ComfyUI-M-Nodes/README.md

   - **Exclusive Selection:** Enabling one note automatically disables all others in the node.
   - **Use Case:** Perfect for testing different art styles or lighting setups without deleting your previous ideas.

+## 💎 Technical Highlights

+  - **Persistence Pro:** Unlike many dynamic nodes, M-Nodes correctly save and restore all fields when:
+      - Switching browser tabs.
+      - Refreshing the page.
+      - Loading a workflow from a saved PNG/JSON.
+  - **Bypassing Limitations:** Uses advanced internal mapping to ensure that dynamically created fields are correctly sent to the Python backend, overcoming the standard LiteGraph limitations.
+  - **Non-Intrusive:** Respects user-defined node widths during dynamic expansion.

+## 📖 How to Use

+### The "Master Prompt" Workflow

+1. Add a **Multi Note (Combine All)** node.
+Create separate blocks for `Subject`, `Pose`, `Environment`, and `Style`.
+2. Right-click the **Random Prompt Selector** and choose `Convert text to input`.
+3. Connect the `combined_text` output from the Note to the `text` input of the Selector.
+4. Use the Selector's output to feed your **CLIP Text Encode**.
+5. This setup allows you to manage massive, complex prompts in an organized way while still enjoying the power of randomized variations.

 -----

 ![Ukázka uzlu 3](assets/oMo3.jpg)
 ### 4\. 💾 Save JPG Advanced
 A bulletproof image saver that goes beyond just exporting pixels.
 It cleanly exports your images, readable prompt data, and complete workflows without the usual ComfyUI clutter.